Firefighter / Medic Recruitment

 I have already passed the U of A Physical Fitness Test.
 Will you accept my results?

 Well done!
-If you've already successfully passed the U of A Physical Fitness Test, then we will accept any results that were achieved from October 11, 2022 to present for this competition.
+If you've already successfully passed the U of A Physical Fitness Test, then we will accept any results that were achieved within the last 6 months for an active competition (results that have been achieved since February 16, 2024).
 You will need to request a results transfer throught the University of Alberta and more details will be shared about this as that phase of the competition approaches.

 Related Pages